yearn/yearn-devdocs/versioned_docs/version-0.4.1/smart-contracts/vault.md

 ```

-@notice Changes the maximum amount of tokens that can be deposited in this Vault.
+Changes the maximum amount of tokens that can be deposited in this Vault.
 Note, this is not how much may be deposited by a single depositor, but the maximum amount that may be deposited across all depositors.
 This may only be called by governance.